core-ts/io/README.md

 # io-one

-> A lightweight, schema-driven I/O library for Node.js and TypeScript, designed for enterprise batch processing, import/export applications, and structured file generation.
+> A lightweight TypeScript library for building enterprise import/export and batch-processing applications.

-`io-one` provides a simple and practical API for reading files, writing files, formatting objects into CSV, TSV, delimiter-separated, and fixed-length records, along with a carefully selected set of workflow utilities that eliminate repetitive code found in real production projects.
+`io-one` provides the infrastructure required to generate structured files, including CSV, delimiter-separated, and fixed-length records, together with a carefully selected set of workflow utilities that eliminate repetitive code found in real production projects.

-Unlike general-purpose utility libraries, `io-one` intentionally contains only the utilities that are frequently required when building file processing applications.
+Unlike general-purpose utility libraries, **io-one** intentionally includes only the helper functions that are repeatedly needed when working with files, exports, logs, and batch jobs.

 ### Examples:
 - [postgres-export-sample](https://github.com/typescript-sample/postgres-export-sample): export data from Postgres to CSV.
 - [mssql-export-sample](https://github.com/typescript-sample/mssql-export-sample): export data from MS SQL to CSV.
 - [oracle-export-sample](https://github.com/typescript-sample/oracle-export-sample): export data from Oracle to CSV.
 - [mysql-export-sample](https://github.com/typescript-sample/mysql-export-sample): export data from MySql to CSV.

----

-## Features

-- 📄 CSV, TSV and custom delimiter formatting
-- 📋 Fixed-length record formatting
-- 📖 Async line-by-line file reader
-- ✍️ File and log writers
-- 📁 Automatic directory creation
-- 🏷 Schema-driven serialization
-- 🧩 Custom field formatting
-- 📅 Batch filename helpers
-- ⚡ Zero external runtime dependencies

 ---